restic/restic/doc/030_preparing_a_new_repo.rst

     Please note that knowledge of your password is required to access the repository.
     Losing your password means that your data is irrecoverably lost.

+Note that the bucket name must be unique across all of B2.

 The number of concurrent connections to the B2 service can be set with the ``-o b2.connections=10`` switch.
 By default, at most five parallel connections are established.